-Out of home residential care Reside with family caregivers
+Out-of-home residential care Reside with family caregivers

-Georgia 45% 55%
+Georgia 59% 41%

-North Carolina 41% 59%
+North Carolina 40% 60%

-Serving people with severe lifelong disabilities in their homes with family is best for the person, preferred by families and is the most cost efficient service alternative for taxpayers.
-Of the thousands of persons with intellectual disabilities and related disabilities (ID/RD), and autism receiving services from DDSN, 71% live with family caregivers, compared to 58% nationally.
-DDSN is doing a better job of keeping families together through day services, respite, personal care, and other needed supports.
+Serving people with severe lifelong disabilities in their homes with family is best for the person, preferred by families and is the most cost-efficient service alternative for taxpayers.
+Of the thousands of persons with intellectual disabilities and related disabilities (ID/RD) and autism receiving services from DDSN, 72% live with family caregivers compared to 56% nationally.
+DDSN is doing a better job of keeping families together utilizing day services, respite, personal care, and other needed supports.